How Clipcroft Works

 Most clipboard and file-sharing tools work the same way: your device uploads content to a server, the server stores it, and your other device downloads it from the server.
 Your files sit on someone else's infrastructure, sometimes for days.

 Clipcroft works differently.
-When both devices are on the same clipboard, the browsers establish a direct peer-to-peer connection using WebRTC — the same technology that powers video calls in Google Meet and browser-based games.
-Once connected, data flows directly between the browsers.
-Our server is only involved in the initial connection handshake; it never sees your content.
+When both devices are on the same clipboard, the browsers establish a peer-to-peer connection using WebRTC — the same technology that powers video calls in Google Meet and browser-based games.
+Your files travel over that browser-to-browser connection.
+Text takes a lighter path — it syncs in real time through our server, which relays each message to your other device.

 What stays on our servers

-What the clipboard ID is — and isn't
+What the clipboard name is — and isn't

 What you can share